RobinBreman/WME-NLWiki/README.md

 |--|--|
 |1.0.0 | Initial version

 ## About me
-This script is developed by Robin Breman (@robbre), L4 editor Waze NL.
+This script is developed by Robin Breman (@robbre), Waze NL.